dave1010/Asdfghjkl/README.md

 ## What does it do?

-1. Double tap Cmd to see a grid on your screen.
+1. Double tap `Cmd` to see a keyboard grid on your screen.
 2. Tap a corresponding key to move the mouse to that area.
 3. Tap again (and again) to drill down.
 4. Tap `Space` at any point to click the mouse.